spencer741/ibm-carbon-hud/README.md

 ## Features:
-Dynamically generating nested menus from a Json template with routable links. (this can be extremely helpful for an application with UAC for specific features).
+Dynamically generating nested menus from a Json template with routable links. (this can be extremely helpful for an application with frontend soft-UAC for specific features).

 Based off of IBM Carbon Design system homepage.